VisMIL/CAMERAS/README.md

 *__CAMERAS: Enhanced Resolution And Sanity preserving Class Activation Mapping for image Saliency__.
 Jalwana, Akhtar, Mian, Bennamoun.
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021.*

 Bibtex:
-@inproceedings{jalwana2021enhanced,
+@inproceedings{jalwana2021cameras,
-  title={CAMERAS: Enhanced Resolution And Sanity preserving Class Activation Mapping for image Saliency}, author={Jalwana, Mohammad AAK and Akhtar, Naveed and Bennamoun, Mohammed and Mian, Ajmal}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2021}
+  title={CAMERAS: Enhanced Resolution And Sanity preserving Class Activation Mapping for image saliency}, author={Jalwana, Mohammad AAK and Akhtar, Naveed and Bennamoun, Mohammed and Mian, Ajmal}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={16327--16336}, year={2021}
 }